-An external 1-Wire sensor can be connected to the SENSOR port on the front of the console system with a CAT 5 cable.
-By default, 1-Wire sensor support is enabled.
-It can be disabled via the Security Profile page.
+An external 1-wire sensor can be connected to the SENSOR port on the front of the console system with a CAT 5 cable.

 To configure a 1-wire sensor:

 From the side navigation bar, click Sensors - Appliance - 1-Wire.
 Detected sensors display in a table with the sensor type and present value information.